FAQs

 Can I drive to or from my appointment?

-No. You should not drive for six hours after your appointment.
+No. We recommend that you should not drive for six hours after your appointment.
 This is because the eye drops cause blurred vision for between two and six hours.

 What if I’m still experiencing discomfort after six hours?